Put-in-Bay News July 2020

 Did You Miss Them?

-Did you miss the Put-in-Bay Music Festival, the Pooch Parade, Founder’s Day, Pirate Fest or any of the other normal events that happen in June but were eliminated this past month due to Covid-19 concerns?
-We’ve talked to some islanders who say it was somewhat refreshing not to have all those things going on.
-And, in retrospect, it might have been problematic putting the events on with many of the island businesses short-staffed and seeking employees with help-wanted advertisements.
+Did you miss the Put-in-Bay Music Festival, the Pooch Parade, Founder’s Day, Pirate Fest, or any of the other regular events that happened in June but were eliminated this past month due to Covid-19 concerns?
+We’ve talked to some islanders who say it was somewhat refreshing not to have everything going on.
+And in retrospect, it might have been problematic putting the events on with many of the island businesses short-staffed and seeking employees with help-wanted advertisements.

 Skunk(s) on the Island? -A recent post on Facebook had several people reporting they thought they smelled skunk odor on the Island.
-Mandy Sobola chimed in that she saw a skunk one night on the Island last year.
-Put-in-Bay has always been skunk free, but like the chipmunks and black squirrels, someone might have brought one here.
+Mandy Sobola said she saw a skunk one night on the Island last year.
+Put-in-Bay has always been skunk-free, but someone might have brought one here, like the chipmunks and black squirrels.
 Stay tuned as the smell progresses.

 Nature & Wildlife Center Update

-Although the Nature & Wildlife Center is allowed to open per the Governor’s order, due to ongoing construction, it is unable to open for the time being.
-They are planning to have some back porch programs later in the summer, which will be announced when more details are available.
+Although the Nature & Wildlife Center can open per the Governor’s order, due to ongoing construction, it cannot open for the time being.
+They plan to have some back porch programs later in the summer, which will be announced when more details are available.
 They apologize for the inconvenience but are looking forward to reopening with their finished building addition!
 Stay tuned for off-site programs they are rolling out.
 Thank you for your patience and

 Property Owners to Meet at New Location in July